 Enter Bird's Name in Search Box:

-Species: The Blue-winged Warbler (Dendroica castanea) is more likely to be found on older farmlands, where the fields have been over grown by trees, in bushy meadows or along the edges of second growth forest.
+Species: The Blue-winged Warbler (Dendroica castanea) is more likely to be found on older farmlands, where the fields have been overgrown by trees, in bushy meadows or along the edges of second growth forests.
 This warbler is known to hybridize with the Golden-winged Warbler, producing two recognized hybrids known as the "Brewster's Warbler" and the "Lawrence's Warbler".
-Both hybrids' off-springs over a number of years, through breeding will return back to one of the original two bird species.
-At this time the Blue-winged Warbler's breeding range is moving farther north-east each year into the Golden-winged Warbler's breeding territory.
+Over a number of years, both hybrids' offsprings, through breeding, will return back to one of the original two bird species.
+At this time the Blue-winged Warbler's breeding range is moving farther northeast each year into the Golden-winged Warbler's breeding territory.

 Distinctions: The male has a bright yellow head, throat and breast.
-Its under tail area is a yellowish-white.
+Its undertail area is a yellowish-white.
 The nape and back is olive green, bluish-black wings and tail feathers.
-It has a very distinguish bold eye line, starting from the bill to beyond the back of its eyes.
+It has a very distinguishable bold eyeline, starting from the bill to beyond the back of its eyes.
 The female and the juvenile bear resemblance to the male, except in duller colours.
 Showing maybe darker green cap, nap and back.
-Other similar warblers are the Yellow Warbler and the Prothonotary Warbler, both birds have large amount of yellow plumage showing.
+Other similar warblers are the Yellow Warbler and the Prothonotary Warbler, both birds that have large amounts of yellow plumage showing.